liet-git/bbc-bias/README.md

 Due to the terms of conditions, we do not include all the full, raw article data in the repository, but do provide the reference jsons for obtaining them directly.

 ### 1.1 Articles
-Due to the limitations of the BBC search (limited to only 30 results), we obtained articles through the use of topics.
+Due to the limitations of the BBC search (limited to only 30 page results), we obtained articles through the use of topics.
 Topics are a BBC functionality that allows for articles to be posted related to 'themes' and have no time/number limit.
 We scraped data from the following 6 topics:
 * [Gaza](https://www.bbc.com/news/topics/cgv64vq5z82t)
 * [Israel](https://www.bbc.com/news/topics/c302m85q5ljt)
 * [Israel and the Palestinians](https://www.bbc.com/news/topics/c207p54m4rqt)